The Haunted Mansion attraction at Disneyland and Walt Disney World is steeped in mystery and history.

 What materialized, however, was a project that Dorse longed to see in color–muted colors, mind you, that would reverberate a bit of a 1970s feel.

-Ready for a ride on the Haunted Mansion attraction with no wait time in the queue?
+Would you be ready for a ride on the Haunted Mansion attraction with no wait time in the queue?
 Check out this “ride” video put together by Dorse.
 You don’t even need a FastPass!

 What do you think is the draw for Disney fans to the Haunted Mansion?
 What makes it so popular?
 Let us know in the comments section below.